Human Resource Development (MS)

 Who is this program for?

-- The MSHRD program will provide you with the skill set necessary to develop people in the context of work and to effectively drive individual, team, and organizational performance improvement initiatives within both public and private sectors.
+- MSHRD provides you with the skills necessary to effectively develop people in the context of work to drive individual, team, and organizational performance improvement initiatives within both public and private sectors.

-- Our students acquire expertise in planning, designing, implementing, and evaluating evidence-based learning and development and organization development solutions in a variety of organizational contexts.
+- You will be prepared to design, develop, implement, and evaluate evidence-based learning, talent, performance management, and organization development solutions in a variety of organizational contexts.

 - creating and managing learning programs